-Nature of Action: A panel of the Discipline Committee was convened to hear a formal citation issued to Anuraj (Anu) Gill.
+Nature of Action and Reasons: A panel of the Discipline Committee was convened to hear a formal citation issued to Anuraj (Anu) Gill.
 The citation contained a charge that Mr. Gill failed to reply to communications from CMTBC in a timely or responsive manner, or at all, regarding his Standard First Aid/CPR-C certification and his non-responsiveness to requests from CMTBC for information about the same.